Poodle Temperament, Energy Level, and Lifestyle Fit

 • Apartments with committed exercise routines

-They are not well-suited to being left alone for long hours without enrichment.
+They are not suited for being left alone for long periods without stimulation.

 Exercise and Mental Stimulation Needs